Symptoms of Diabetes in Cats

 Breed can also have its say in the matter.
 Certain breeds, like Burmese cats, seem to be more prone to diabetes, though the reason isn’t always clear.
 It seems the genetic lottery may include some not-so-fun prizes.

 Another point worth mentioning is something that’s totally out of Fluffy’s paws—medication.
-Some drugs can increase the risk of diabetes, especially if they’re part of your cat’s regular regimen.
+Some drugs can increase the risk of diabetes, especially if they are part of your cat’s regular regimen.
 For example, steroids are well-known party crashers when it comes to balanced blood sugar levels.

 Now, for all of you who serve up a daily buffet of treats for your cat, be warned.
 A diet this is high in carbohydrates can be a risk factor.
 Remember, our feline friends are not humans; they’re stealthy predators built for a protein-rich feast.
 Too much of the starchy stuff can mess with their inner workings.

-And don’t say goodbye to our male kitty compadres—gender is a factor too, with male cats being more likely to develop this condition.
+And don’t forget about our male kitty compadres—gender is a factor too, with male cats being more likely to develop this condition.
 So, if your boy cat seems a bit too fond of his naps and snacks, it might be time to encourage some mouse-chasing exercises.

 Diagnostic Tests for Cat Diabetes